 An investigation into 11 child fatalities that occurred at the University Hospitals of Morecambe Bay discovered a “lethal mix” of mistakes and oversights that allowed 10 babies and 1 mother to die between 2004 and 2013, according to the report in the Guardian.
 A group of midwives, who called themselves the “Musketeers,” supported natural deliveries “at any cost,” investigators found.

 Dr. Bill Kirkup ,who led the government’s inquest said that the Muskeeters failed to notify physicians of emergency complications, contributing directly to a number of tragic deaths.
-Dr. Kirkup continued: “our findings are stark and catalogue a series of failures at almost every level – from the maternity unit to those responsible for regulating and monitoring the [hospital].
-The nature of these problems is serious and shocking.”
+Dr. Kirkup continued: “our findings are stark and catalogue a series of failures at almost every level – from the maternity unit to those responsible for regulating and monitoring the

 The Royal College of Midwives vehemently denies that the tragic events in Morecombe Bay had anything to do with the association’s Campaign for Normal Births.